 Use Strong Passwords

-Strong passwords look like this:
+Strong passwords should:

 - Have at least 10-12 characters